KarryHarsh/blindness-detection-capstone-project/README.md

 # Contents

 ### Project proposal
-it will contains the propoasl of the project based on the points mentioned in the [capstone proposal rubric here](https://review.udacity.com/#!/rubrics/410/view)
+it contains the proposal of the project and the problem statement which need to solve with the given data.

 ### Dataset
 #### 2019 kaggle competition Dataset